DUNE/p3s/README.md

 # ProtoDUNE Prompt Processing System (p3s)
-## Design Paper
+## Design Paper and Motivation
 Supporting documents and an outline of the design can be found in the FNAL DocDB 1861 (authorization required for access).

-## Motivation
 The p3s is the computing platform for protoDUNE to support Data Quality Management (DQM).
 Its requirements and mode of operation are different from a typical production system in the following:
 * there are stringent ETA requirements for processing jobs since for DQM purposes the results become stale (not actionable) very fast
 * only a portion of the data (configurable) needs to be processed
 * in any stage of processing a portion of the data unknown apriory can be dropped in order to optimize throughput
+* there is no retry mechanism since any substantial delay in processing a unit of data makes the result relevant (again, the focus is on ETA)
-* processing streams are initiated purely automatically in contrast to a managed production campaign
+* processing streams are initiated purely automatically and in real time by the data arriving from DAQ
+* there is practically no data handling system since it would introduce more complexity, latency and potentially failure modes.
+Instead, p3s relies on federated storage such as provided by an instance of XRootD.
+A high-performance NAS could be an alternative.
+In either case, the data is essentially local on the cluster.

 ## Workflow
 While workflow in p3s will be simple compared to a typical production system, it still includes a few steps and can be modeled as a simple DAG.
-Different stages in the workflow may need to be dynamically prioritized in order to get deliverables in a timely mannter
+Different stages in the workflow may need to be dynamically prioritized in order to get deliverables in a timely manner.

+A workflow is instantiated based on a DAG template.
+DAG templates are persistent in the database and can be added or deleted at will.
+A convenient external representation of a DAG is a XML file describing the corresponding graph, which can be readily parsed and used for both import and expor tof DAGs.

 ## Location of the input data
 The protoDUNE DAQ writes the data to its own "online buffer" from which it is